birdandhike.com logo

 Malheur National Wildlife Refuge

-Birding from the Visitor Center deck (view S)
+Birding from the Visitor Center porch (view S)

 Spring is the busy time of year at the refuge, as many species using the Pacific Flyway stop here and in the farm fields around Burns.
 In February, ducks, geese, swans, and Sandhill Cranes begin to arrive.
 In March and April, waterfowl are abundant, and Sage Grouse are displaying.
 Shorebirds arrive in April, and songbird numbers peak in late May when waterfowl migration is waning.